julianlam/feps/fep/044f/fep-044f.md

 ## Summary

-This is a work-in-progress document describing Mastodon's proposed way of representing quote posts, users' choices regarding whether their posts can be quoted and by whom (quote policies), and a mechanism for servers to verify compliance with such policies.
+This document proposes a representation of quote posts that allows verifying consent of the quoted user, through a revocable authorization mechanism, as well as a representation of the user's choice regarding whetheir their posts can be quoted and by whom.

-This document describes protocol considerations, which do not necessarily translate directly to User Experience considerations.
-For instance, the use of the approval mechanism described in this document does not imply that the user's approval is manual.
+The approval mechanism defined in this document is systematic and required for all quotes except self-quotes, but as with `Follow` and `Accept`, approval can be granted automatically depending on the user's choice.

 ## Requirements